Knight00791/Knight00791/README.md

 # 👋 Hi, I’m Nilesh!

 Welcome to my GitHub profile!
-I’m a **Prompt Engineer** passionate about building smart solutions, exploring new tech, and having fun while I’m at it.
+I’m a **Data Analyst & Prompt Engineer** passionate about building smart solutions, exploring new tech, and having fun while I’m at it.

 ## 🚀 About Me